Edward Walter Maunder: Other astronomical observations

 In 1882 Maunder (and some other European astronomers) observed what he called an "auroral beam"; as yet unexplained, it had some similarity in appearance to either a noctilucent cloud or an upper tangent arc.
 However, Maunder wrote that the phenomenon moved rapidly from horizon to horizon, which would rule out a noctilucent cloud or upper tangent arc.
 Further, upper tangent arc cannot occur during nighttime when the observation was made.
 Since he made his observation during highly intense auroral activity, he assumed it was some extraordinary auroral phenomenon, though one he had never observed again before or after.

 He observed Mars and was a sceptic of the notion of Martian canals.
 He conducted visual experiments using marked circular disks which led him to conclude, correctly, that the viewing of canals arose as an optical illusion.
 Also he was convinced that there cannot be life "as in our world" on Mars, as there are no temperature-equating winds and too low mean temperatures.
 Craters on Mars and the Moon were named in his and his wife Annie's honour.

 Establishment of the British Astronomical Association

 In 1890, Maunder was a driving force in the foundation of the British Astronomical Association.
 Although he had been fellow of the Royal Astronomical Society since 1875, Maunder wanted an association of astronomers open to every person interested in astronomy, from every class of society, and especially open for women.

 Maunder was the first editor of the Journal of the BAA, an office later taken by his wife Annie Maunder.
 He was also director of its Mars Section 1892–1893, the Star Colour Section 1900–1901, President 1894-1896 and finally Solar Section director 1910–1925.
-His older brother, Thomas Frid Maunder (1841–1935), was a co-founder and secretary of the Association for 38 years.
+His older brother, Thomas Frid Maunder (1841–1935), was a co-founder and secretary of the BAA for 38 years.